Configure HTTP access

-You can enable the HTTPS server to provide a health check mechanism for a cloud load balancer, for example, for the threat defense virtual on AWS using an Application Load Balancer.
+You can enable the HTTPS server to provide a health check mechanism for a cloud load balancer, for example, for the Firewall Threat Defense Virtual on AWS using an Application Load Balancer.

-This configuration only applies to data interfaces, including any you have configured as management-only.
-It does not apply to the dedicated Management interface.
+Configure HTTP access only on data interfaces, including interfaces you set as management-only.
+Use only data interfaces for HTTP access, not the dedicated Management interface.
 The Management interface is separate from the other interfaces on the device.
-It is used to set up and register the device to the management center.
+Use the Management interface only to set up and register your device to the Cloud-Delivered Firewall Management Center.
 It has a separate IP address and static routing.

-You can only use HTTPS to a reachable interface; if your HTTPS host is located on the outside interface, you can only initiate a management connection directly to the outside interface.
+Use HTTPS only on a reachable interface.
+If your HTTPS host is on the outside interface, initiate the management connection directly to it.

 Before you begin